THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 • If we transliterate the phrase “modest apparel”, 1 Timothy 2:9 would read like this: In like manner also, that women adorn themselves in decent (or orderly) long flowing garments, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array.

 In summary, we can be sure of the following.
-Paul was concerned for the wellbeing of the Church.
-He was concerned that the proper standard of holiness would not be compromised by immodest dress.
-And therefore, he advised women to dress themselves in modest flowing garments.
-We can assume he did so in order to eliminate sexual impropriety.
-After all, few will deny the fact that men are sexually aroused by their eyes and that women dressed in a promiscuous manner only emphasize that tendency.
+Paul cared enough about this subject to provide practical guidance to safeguard the Church's standard of holiness from being compromised by immodest dress.
+Therefore, he advised women to cloth themselves in modest, flowing garments.
+We can assume he did so to eliminate sexual impropriety.
+After all, few will deny the fact that men are sexually aroused by their eyes and that women dressed in a promiscuous manner only serve to amplify this tendency.

 (B) Jewelry

-Some Christians may argue that Paul was not making a prohibition against the wearing of jewelry in 1 Timothy 2:9.
-Instead, they believe Paul was merely advising against the placing of outer adornment and ornaments ahead of spiritual virtue.
+Some Christians may argue that Paul was not prohibiting the wearing of jewelry in 1 Timothy 2:9 but merely advising against the placing of outer adornment and ornaments ahead of spiritual virtue.
 But this is only partially true.
-And while we may seek to debate the exact meaning of Paul's instruction, there is still enough evidence elsewhere in the Scriptures to suggest that a Christian should not wear jewelry for the sake of decorating their body.
-To understand why, please notice the following biblical principles that condemn this practice:
+Even though we might debate the exact meaning of Paul’s instruction, there is sufficient evidence elsewhere in Scripture to suggest that Christians should not wear jewelry simply for the sake of decorating their bodies.
+To understand why, consider the following biblical principles that are violated by this practice:

 Moderation & Humility

 The Old Testament permitted the obvious expression of opulence in areas of dress, material possession, and property.
-Hardly does it condemn those who wore their wealth visibly or flaunted their riches.
-But the New Testament holds us to a much higher standard.
-The Christian is supposed to preference the poor (Mat.
+Hardly did it condemn those who wore their wealth visibly or flaunted their riches.
+But the New Testament maintains a much higher standard.
+Christians are called to preference the poor (Mat.
 20:16; Luk.
 14:13; 1 Cor.
 1:27; Jas.
-2:5), and to practice discretion (1 Tim.
+2:5) and practice qualities such as discretion (1 Tim.
 2:9-10;1 Pet.
 3:3-4), moderation (Php.
 4:5), and humility— not doing anything for “vainglory” (Php.
 2:3).

 Equality